pgattu/TeslaIntegration/README.md

 ## Known Limitations
 - Currently works with one Tesla car only.
 If there is demand for checking more than one car, I will add it.
 Send me a message at pgattu@gmail.com if you need this.

+## Contribute Code
+Please send an email to pgattu@gmail.com if you would like to contribute your effort to this project.